-Termination benefits are recognized only when a detailed plan exists for such process and there is no possibility to withdraw the offer.
-The Group recognizes a liability and an expense for termination benefits at the earliest date between the date when the offer of such benefits cannot be withdrawn and the date when the restructuring costs are recognized.
+Termination benefits are recognized only when a detailed plan exists and there is no possibility to withdraw the offer.
+The Ecopetrol Business Group recognizes a liability and an expense for termination benefits at the earliest date between the date when the offer of such benefits cannot be withdrawn and the date when the restructuring costs are recognized.